Pediatric Residency Program

 The program is also unique in its focus on resident wellness, board preparedness, and exceptional patient care.
 Our graduates are fully prepared to fulfill their career aspirations and embark on a path of lifelong learning.

 Applications for appointments commencing in July each year are made during the preceding fall.
 The application deadline is November 1st.
 All applications must be made through the National Residency Matching Program (NRMP).

-We require a dean's letter from your medical school, three letters of recommendation, one of which must be from the Department of Pediatrics, a medical school transcript, a curriculum vitae, and a personal statement.
-We also require that you have USMLE steps 1 and 2 scores in by February 15th of the year for which you are applying to match.
-Two digit scores of 80 and above are preferred but not required.
+We require a dean's letter from your medical school, three letters of recommendation (one of which must be from the Department of Pediatrics), a medical school transcript, a curriculum vitae, and a personal statement.
+We also require that you have USMLE steps 1 and 2 completed and scores submitted.

 Once all supporting material has been received, applicants will be contacted promptly if interviews are desired.
 It is not necessary to contact us directly regarding the status of your application.

 Eligible candidates are interviewed by two or more members of the pediatric faculty and are evaluated on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Candidates are ranked by a committee of the faculty for selection via the NRMP.